 No Changes to TFSA Limits

-For 2020, there is no change to contributions to Tax Free Saving Accounts Limit.
-The limit is same as previous year i.e. $6,000.
+For 2020, there is no change to contributions to Tax-Free Saving Accounts Limit.
+The limit is the same as the previous year i.e. $6,000.

 Digital Journalism – Income Tax Credit for Digital Subscriptions

 Individuals can claim eligible digital subscriptions on their Personal Taxes in Canada.
 Individuals can claim up to $500 for a maximum tax credit of $75 for eligible amounts paid after 2019 and before 2025.

 Canadians can claim a tax credit for the charitable donations on their Personal income tax returns whereas corporations can claim a deduction for donations if the donations are made to qualified donees.
 Effective Jan 01, 2020, certain not-for-profit journalism organizations are allowed to register as tax-exempt qualified donees.

 New Canada Training Benefit

 To keep the labour force up to date with technological changes, Canada training benefit is a refundable tax credit.
 As a worker, you can get a tax credit up to $250 annually.
 This amount goes to a notional account which can be tracked on your Notice of Assessment and used for eligible purposes.
 To be eligible to accumulate this refundable credit you must file your income tax return, be between 26 and 65 years of age, a Canadian resident and have eligible earnings between $10,000 and $150,000.

 Starting in 2020, couples who experience a breakdown in a marriage or common-law partnership will be able to access the Home Buyer’s Plan.
 If your marriage breaks down in the current year or preceding four years of when you intend to make a withdrawal, you can access it even if you do not meet the requirements.
 For first-time homebuyers, they can withdraw up to $35,000 from RRSP without having to pay RRSP withdrawal penalty.